Impact

 Affected Systems

 The affected product is OpenClaw (vendor OpenClaw).
 Vulnerable releases include 2026.2.22 and any earlier release before 2026.2.23.
-The specific affected component is shell‑env and the vulnerability is present only when $SHELL is overridden and the trusted‑prefix directory is writable.
+The specific affected component is shell‑env and the vulnerability is present only when $SHELL is overridden and the trusted‑prefix directory is writable; this detail is inferred from the description.

 Risk and Exploitability

 The CVSS v3.1 score is 5.8, indicating moderate severity.
-No EPSS score is available, and the vulnerability is not currently listed in the CISA KEV catalog.
+The EPSS score indicates a very low but non‑zero likelihood of exploitation (<1%), and the vulnerability is not currently listed in the CISA KEV catalog.
 Attackers would need the ability to set the $SHELL environment variable and write to a trusted‑prefix directory, which is typically achievable by a local user with write access to that directory.
-Given these prerequisites, exploitation is possible in a local or compromised‑environment scenario, but would not be feasible over a standard network unless the attacker can place files on such a directory remotely.
+Given these prerequisites, exploitation is possible in a local or compromised‑environment scenario, but would not be feasible over a standard network unless the attacker can place files on such a directory remotely; the likely attack vector is local, inferred from the description.

 OpenCVE Enrichment